vfosnar/nix-colors-adapters/README.md

 ### Enable/disable adapter

 All adapters are enabled by default.
 To disable an adapter set `nixColorsAdapters.<adapter>.enable = false;`.
-For example to disable the `rofi` adapter so you can manage its theme manually:
+For example to disable the `kvantum` adapter so you can manage its theme manually:
 ```
 nixColorsAdapters = {
-    rofi.enable = false;
+    kvantum.enable = false;
 };
 ```

 ### Configure Firefox
 For Firefox to work you need to specify a list of profile names.
-The configuration will only apply on these profiles.
+The configuration will only apply to these profiles.
+To properly apply colors the `System theme — auto` theme must be manually set in Firefox settings.
 ```
 nixColorsAdapters = {
     firefox.profiles = [ "alice", "bob" ];